wordslab-org/wordslab-notebooks/README.md

 # wordslab-notebooks - "your AI at home"

-**wordslab-notebooks** provides a one click installer to set up an easy-to-use **GPU-accelerated workspace** on your local PC or on a cloud hosted virtual machine to use and develop **local AI applications**.
+**wordslab-notebooks** provides a one click installer to set up a **GPU-accelerated workspace** on your local gaming PC or on a cloud hosted virtual machine to use and develop **local AI applications**.

 What you need
 - a computer with a **x64 processor** (Intel or AMD) and at least 16 GB of RAM